What We Do

 Durable Medical Equipment

-Some specific DME that Michael uses everyday:
+Some specific DMEs that Michael uses every day:

 Assistive Technology

-Assistive Technology products we help provide include Computer accessibility products such as accessible buttons, Sip/Puff Products, text-to-speech products, Head Mouse products, Onscreen Keyboards and Augmentative and Alternative Communication (AAC) products.
+Assistive Technology products we help provide include Computer accessibility products such as accessible buttons, Sip/Puff Products, text-to-speech products, Head Mouse products, Onscreen Keyboards, and Augmentative and Alternative Communication (AAC) products.

-Some specific AT that Michael uses everyday:
+Some specific ATs that Michael uses every day:

 Home Accessibility Products

-Home Accessibility Products we help provide include Ramps, Door openers and environmental controls.
+Home Accessibility Products we help provide include Ramps, Door openers, and environmental controls.

-Some specific Home Accessibility Products that Michael uses everyday:
+Some specific Home Accessibility Products that Michael uses every day: